vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

     Endpoint = 192.0.2.1:2224
     PersistentKeepalive = 25

+However, split-tunneling can be achieved by specifing the remote subnets.
-This MacBook peer is doing split-tunneling, where only the subnets local to the server go over the connection.
+This ensures that only traffic destined for the remote site is sent over the tunnel.
+All other traffic is unaffected.

 .. code-block:: none